spacecatpixel/lokidocs/docs/Lokinet/Guides/ExitProvider.md

     sudo apt update
 ```

-On ubuntu you can install the deps via:
+On ubuntu you can install the dependencies via:

 ```
     $ sudo apt install python3-dev cmake git build-essential liblokimq-dev